Ireland flag Union Jack flag icon United Kingdom Canada flag Canada

 How are we doing it?

-Diversity and inclusion are important to us at Ecclesiastical.
-We recognise that everyone is different, and value our people for the individual contribution they make.
-We know that diversity in our business enhances our business performance and we encourage our people to use their experience, ideas and their unique character in their work.
+Diversity, equity and inclusion are vital for a successful business, and we recognise that everyone is different, and value our people for the individual contribution they make.
+We know that diversity in our business enhances our performance and helps us to grow to give.
+We encourage our people to use their experience, ideas and their unique character in their work.

-Fairness and equity are already important principles that underpin our working practices, and we support all our employees in reaching their potential.
+Fairness and equity are already important principles that are built into our culture, and the way we work, we support all our employees in reaching their potential.

 We do however see that there are some opportunities for us to enhance our approach and here are some examples of the actions in our plans: